Kara DioGuardi: Professional songwriting

 Among DioGuardi's projects is the song "Not Meant to Be", which appears on Theory of a Deadman's 2008 album, Scars & Souvenirs.
-DioGuardi co-wrote the song with lead singer Tyler Connolly, and is also featured as the love interest in the music video which was released on March 10, 2009.
-This was her debut in the music video industry.
+She co-wrote the song with lead singer Tyler Connolly, and is also featured as the love interest in the music video which was released on March 10, 2009.
+The song was her debut in the music video industry.

 In 2007, Dioguardi and Eurythmics member Dave Stewart wrote "Taking Chances" for Celine Dion.
 It was released as the first single from the album Taking Chances in September 2007.

-The song was a success around the world, peaking inside the top ten in Belgium, Canada, Denmark, France, Italy and Switzerland.
-It also peaked at number 40 on the UK Singles Chart, while on the Billboard Hot 100 chart, it reached number 54.
+The song was a success around the world reaching the top ten in Belgium, Canada, Denmark, France, Italy and Switzerland.
+It also peaked at number 40 on the UK Singles Chart, while reaching number 54 on the Billboard Hot 100 chart.
+Dioguardi and Stewart had previously collaborated under the band name "Platinum Weird".

-In 2009, DioGuardi wrote "If I Can't Have You" for Meat Loaf's 2010 album, Hang Cool Teddy Bear and recorded the vocal as a duet with Meat Loaf.
+In 2009, DioGuardi wrote "If I Can't Have You" for Meat Loaf's 2010 album Hang Cool Teddy Bear and recorded the vocal as a duet with him.
 She is also one of the writers for "Ghost", which was released as a single from Fefe Dobson's album Joy (2010).
 She wrote songs for Aussie singer Natalie Imbruglia's third studio album Counting Down the Days.

-After taking a break from writing she wrote on Kelly Clarkson's "Heartbeat Song" which was the first single from Clarkson's seventh studio album Piece by Piece (2015).
-She wrote "Rebel Hearts" for Hilary Duff's Breathe In Breathe Out album in 2015.
+After taking a break from writing, DioGuardi was one of the writers of Kelly Clarkson's "Heartbeat Song" which was the first single from Clarkson's seventh studio album Piece by Piece (2015).
+DioGuardi also co-wrote "Rebel Hearts" for Hilary Duff's Breathe In Breathe Out album in 2015.

 Songs for film and television

 DioGuardi has also written for films and television series.
-She wrote "Brand New Day" for Camp Rock 2: The Final Jam, "We Rock" and "Play My Music" for Camp Rock, "He Could Be the One" for Hannah Montana, "Set This Party Off" for Jonas and "Someone Watching over Me" for Raise Your Voice.
-She has also written songs that have been used as themes such as "Taking Chances" on Glee, "Come Clean" on Laguna Beach: The Real Orange County, "Autobiography" on The Ashlee Simpson Show and "Ain’t No Other Man" on Alvin and the Chipmunks: The Squeakquel.
+She wrote "Halo" for One Tree Hill, "Brand New Day" for Camp Rock 2: The Final Jam, "We Rock" and "Play My Music" for Camp Rock, "He Could Be the One" for Hannah Montana, "Set This Party Off" for Jonas, and "Someone Watching over Me" for Raise Your Voice.
+She has written songs which have been used as themes including "Taking Chances" on Glee, "Come Clean" on Laguna Beach: The Real Orange County, "Autobiography" on The Ashlee Simpson Show, and "Ain't No Other Man" on Alvin and the Chipmunks: The Squeakquel.

 Music publishing

-DioGuardi co-owns Arthouse Entertainment, a publishing company that is a resource business for record companies and other music entities seeking compositions, productions, artists, and related music services.
-Arthouse has been a part of many chart-topping hits including B.O.B's "Nothin’ On You," Bruno Mars’ "Just The Way You Are" and "Grenade," Cee-Lo Green's "Forget You," Flo Rida's "Club Can’t Handle Me," Demi Lovato's "Heart Attack," Jason Derulo's "Want to want me" and "Trumpets," Eminem's "Monster," Zedd's "Beautiful Now," Jon Bellion's "All Time Low," Maroon 5's "Memories," Illenium's "Good Things Fall Apart," Halsey's "Graveyard,"Florida Georgia's Line "Simple," Ingrid Andress' "More Hearts Than Mine."
+DioGuardi co-owns Arthouse Entertainment, a publishing company which is a resource business for record companies and other music entities seeking compositions, productions, artists, and related music services.
+Arthouse has been a part of many chart-topping hits including B.O.B's "Nothin' On You"; Bruno Mars' "Just The Way You Are" and "Grenade"; Cee-Lo Green's "Forget You", Flo Rida's "Club Can't Handle Me", Demi Lovato's "Heart Attack"; Jason DeRulo's "Want to Want Me" and "Trumpets"; Eminem's "Monster", Zedd's "Beautiful Now", Jon Bellion's "All Time Low", Maroon 5's "Memories", Illenium's "Good Things Fall Apart", Halsey's "Graveyard", Florida Georgia Line's "Simple", and Ingrid Andress' "More Hearts Than Mine."